harshlal028/webauthn/Explainer:-WebAuthn-Large-Blob-Extension.md

 ### Background

 Relying parties are websites, and therefore have access to servers that can store arbitrary amounts of data about a user.
 However, there are specific cases where a relying party might want to store some data associated to a user's account that can be used in an offline authentication context.
-An example is to fetch an x.509 certificate along with a WebAuthn assertion.
-The certificate can be used to authenticate the user to some upstream server system, e.g. via certificate-based SSH authentication.

 The large blob extension allows relying parties to store and retrieve such data during an [assertion ceremony](https://w3c.github.io/webauthn/#sctn-getAssertion).

+#### Example use cases

+* A corporate SSO uses security keys to authenticate their users.
+The company would like to use the same security keys for SSH access, even if their SSO service is offline (e.g. to allow responding to an outage of said service).
+The SSO can install new short-lived SSH certificates on each sign-in using the large blob extension on the security key.

+* A web messaging app needs to store a secret to implement end-to-end encryption.
+By using large blob, the relying party could store the secret on an authenticator.
+Then, the user could carry their secret securely with them and reveal it to the app on different platforms.

 ### API